Home » B2B vs B2C Content Strategy Guide for Small Businesses

 • Grow authority in one clear niche

 Google also prefers websites that stay focused on one topic.
+That focus helps your site rank better over time.

 Understanding the Core Difference Between B2B and B2C Content